Alucard: This reversal of "Dracula" is so prevalent as to count as its own trope.

 Sdrawkcab Alias: A character reverses his or her own name to disguise his or her identity.
 Of course, this fails as soon as someone thinks to reverse the pseudonym.

 The technical term for this is an "Ananym".
 (And yes, it does spell "My Nana" if written backwards).
 On a technical note, this trope is much more interesting depending on whether it's the sounds or letters that have been reversed, compared with whether it occurs in written or spoken form.
 For example, compare "Rotiart" (Roh-Tee-Art) to "traitor" (Tray-Tor); the letters are reversed, but the way English language rules work, the result comes out with noticeably different syllabic parsing and verbal rhythm.
 You might spot the trope in writing, but it sounds like a genuine name when spoken aloud.
 Conversely, reversing the syllables instead of the spelling can pass in writing, but may sound obvious when spoken out loud.
+A much less common option is to reverse the phonemes themselves, which would usually give something totally unrecognisable unless you actually played the result backwards.

 Also note that some other languages, such as Chinese and Japanese, assign whole syllables to each character, so while the names really were spelled backwards in their native alphabet, their English equivalents got Lost in Translation.
 This includes palindromes, such as "Maeda Ema" (spelled Ma-e-da-E-ma) and "Yamada Maya" (Ya-ma-da-Ma-ya).